Avaiga/taipy-doc/docs/getting_started/index.md

     Gui(page).run()
 ```

-The application's main execution block initializes the Core services, creates a scenario, and launches the GUI, bringing the interactive interface to life.
+The main part of the application starts by setting up the Core services, generating a scenario, and starting the GUI,
+which makes the interactive interface active and functional.

 ![GUI Result](result.png){width=50% style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }